huiyuyie/recipe_calories/README.md

 We performed Ridge Regression for our final model, which is a regularized linear regression algorithm that penalizes larger coefficients, helping to reduce overfitting.

 **Hyperparameter used**
 - `alpha`: This parameter controls the regularization strength.
 We searched over [0.01, 0.1, 1.0, 10.0, 100.0], which is a log-scale grid that covers a wide range of possible regularization values.
 Using a range that spans multiple magnitudes helps ensure that we find an appropriate balance between bias and variance.
-If `alpha` is too low, the model may overfit the training data; if `alpha` is too high, the model may underfit and ignore important signals.
+If `alpha` is too low, the model may overfit the training data; if `alpha` is too high, the model may underfit and ignore important signals. **Best Params: {'model__alpha': 10.0}**

 - We used GridSearchCV to search for the best value of `alpha` based on 5-fold cross validation.
 This method splits the training data into five parts, trains the model on four and validates on the fifth, repeating this process and average the results.